-Taking place in the modern downtown convention centre on Vancouver Harbour, visitors to IDS are greeted with a stunning view and equally stunning interior, setting the stage for a great expectations and it delivered.
+Taking place in the modern downtown convention center on Vancouver Harbour, visitors to IDS are greeted with a stunning view and equally stunning interior, setting the stage for great expectations and it delivered.